Castiel (Supernatural): Quest for Lucifer

 Castiel is able to collect himself in time to return to the bunker and help Dean and the resurrected Mary Winchester find and rescue Sam.
-However, upon learning that Lucifer has escaped destruction, now jumping through vessels that rapidly burn out due to his weakened state making it harder for him to maintain them, Castiel sets out to find Lucifer, accompanied by Crowley, although their first attempt simply sees Rowena banish Lucifer's new vessel to the bottom of the ocean without actually managing to kill him.
-Lucifer eventually takes the President of the United States as his vessel and conceives a child with one of the president's staff but is banished from this vessel thanks to the Winchesters and Crowley.
+However, upon learning that Lucifer has escaped destruction, now jumping through vessels that rapidly burn out due to his weakened state making it harder for him to maintain them, Castiel sets out to find Lucifer.
+He is accompanied by Crowley and Rowena (resurrected by a one-time-use spell), although their first attempt simply sees Rowena banish Lucifer to the bottom of the ocean without killing him.
+Lucifer eventually takes the President of the United States as his vessel and conceives a child with one of the president's staff, but he is banished from this vessel thanks to the Winchesters and Crowley.
 After helping the Winchesters fake their deaths to escape the secret service, Castiel attempts to find Lucifer's child but is convinced to spare the unborn child by his mother, Kelly, who is certain that the baby will be good.
 When Lucifer returns – Crowley faked banishing Lucifer when in reality he attempted to trap Lucifer in his old vessel and control him – the Winchesters, with the help of Castiel and Crowley, confront Lucifer as Kelly is giving birth to Jack.
 The brothers are successful in luring Lucifer into the rift as Crowley sacrifices himself to close the rift, trapping Lucifer inside.
-As Castiel reenters the portal, Lucifer kills him, while Mary forces Lucifer through the rift, trapping them both in the parallel dimension.
+As Castiel re-enters the portal, Lucifer kills him, while Mary forces Lucifer through the rift, trapping them both in the parallel dimension.